 As my friend Dr. Woody says, you can’t simply say “I want a new job” and consider that to be your plan.
-An effective search needs to start with a clear set of realistic job goals that align your key skills and experience with your passions and long-term career objectives.
+An effective search begins with a clear set of realistic job goals that align your key skills and experience with your passions and long-term career objectives.
 Click on the following link for some exercises to help you clarify your job goals.
-Remember, if you want to relocate or transition to a new career, this will affect your job-search strategy and how long it will take you to find that next job.
+Remember, if you want to relocate or change careers, this will affect your job-search strategy and how long it will take you to find that next job.

 Is your resume ready for the digital world?